Huge DIY Art Frames For Less than $20 Each

 In order to get the frame to be the perfect size (allowing enough surface area to attach the prints to them), you need to:

-- Cut each horizontal piece to 1/4 inch longer than your print.
+• Cut each horizontal piece to 1/4 inch longer than your print

 Once you are confident your stain is dry, you are ready to attach your prints.
-Now, I wouldn't recommend this method for original, irreplaceable and super expensive pieces.
+Now, I wouldn't recommend this method for original, irreplaceable and super-expensive pieces.
 But this method is perfect for large posters or reproduction paper prints like we used.
 Simply lay your print face down on the back side of your frame.

 Next, “sandwich” your print between the back of the frame and your corresponding pieces of screen molding.
 Then attach your screen molding with your brad nailer.
 This step makes SUCH a difference!
 It keeps your prints nice, taut and smooth.

-Once your entire frame is assembled, you need to patch the nail and/or staple holes.
+Once your entire DIY picture frame is assembled, you need to patch the nail and/or staple holes.
 My absolute favorite way to fill small holes like this is to use Mohawk's Patchal Putty.
 It is so much easier to work with than traditional wood filler or spackle.
-It's almost the consistency of butter or Crisco.
+It's almost the texture of butter or Crisco.
 But the best part is that it is pre-colored, so you don't have to worry about staining afterward (I don't know about you, but we can never really get wood filler to stain properly).
 For this project, we used the Van Dyke Brown color.

 Attach some photo hanging hardware to the top center of each frame (I used sawtooth hangers) and hang them up!